Engratia: Martyrs of Zaragoza

 Many others, called the Martyrs of Zaragoza, were martyred at the same time.
 They are also called the Countless Martyrs of Zaragoza.

-It is said that Dacian, to detect and so make an end of all the faithful of Saragossa, ordered that liberty to practice their religion should be promised them on condition that they all went out of the city at a certain fixed time and by certain designated gates.
+It is said that Dacian, to detect and so make an end of all the faithful of Saragossa, ordered that liberty to practise their religion should be promised them on condition that they all went out of the city at a certain fixed time and by certain designated gates.
 As soon as they had thus gone forth, he ordered them to be put to the sword and their corpses burned.
 Their ashes were mixed with those of criminals, so that no veneration might be paid them.
 But a shower of rain fell and washed the ashes apart, forming those of the martyrs into certain white masses.
 These, known as the "holy masses" (las santas masas) were deposited in the crypt of the church dedicated to St. Engratia, where they are still preserved.

 Their number includes, besides Engratia, Lupercius and Julia: